+The context switcher is located in the top left-hand corner of the Peakon dashboard, and allows users who have access to multiple datasets to switch between them.
 The context has an impact on all of the data contained within the dashboard, including all engagement and driver scores, comments, and even the benchmarks used.
 You can think of the context switcher as an all-round filter to all survey data.

 The administrator then sets their context to London, and then looks at the Marketing department segment.
-The score has now changed (8.1), since now they are looking specifically at the Marketing employees in London only.
+The engagement score for Marketing has now changed (8.1), since now they are looking specifically at the Marketing employees in London only.